cyptrix12/Guitar-Recording-Classifier/README.md

 #### Features

-- Processes .wav files from the data_repaired directory.
+- Processes .wav files from the data directory.
 - Creates dB-scaled spectrograms limited to the 16 Hz – 20 kHz range.
 - Saves .png images to the Spectograms folder, preserving the original folder structure.
 - Optimizes spectrogram appearance (no axes, high DPI, tight layout).